CEL-lab/EdgeCascadePredictor/README.md

-# EdgeCascadePredictor
+# PowerEdgeGNN

 ## Overview

-EdgeCascadePredictor is a repository for edge-level prediction of cascading failures in power grids.
+PowerEdgeGNN is a repository for edge-level prediction of cascading failures in power grids.
 By leveraging Graph Neural Networks (GNNs), this project identifies vulnerable edges in a power grid to improve predictive accuracy and provide actionable insights.
 The dataset is adapted to focus on edge-level tasks, with experiments comparing baseline features and advanced edge features (like edge betweenness centrality).

 ## Repository Structure